damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 After we remove Turbolinks we can do something really cool.
 We can have each page live on it's own.
 Then certain pages can be their own Vue apps.
 For example we can make the file browser its own Vue application.
 The merge request page can be its own application.
 The code for the file viewer won't need to be loaded on any other page and the same goes for other pages.
 This is not anything new, this is just basic web development.
 This is also not a new paradigm, and we would not be the first.

 There is the argument for making the whole site a single page application, but I think this would just be the hardest to maintain and has zero benefits for the performance and the user.
 Also, there's a higher chance of making GitLab a janky app.
-For example, the profile page could be potentially very light, and there would be no reason for that if someone is linked directly to the profile page: it should load every single piece of Javascript in our project.
+For example, the profile page could be potentially very light, and there would be no reason for that if someone is linked directly to the profile page; it should load every single piece of Javascript in our project.

 Questions, suggestions, ideas?
 Please leave a comment below or tweet at us [@GitLab](https://twitter.com/gitlab)!